Checklist before installation

 -Xss max stack size setting for Java VM.
 You can see if this

 -Xss option is used in Jira Administration / System / Troubleshooting & Support / System Info / JVM Input Arguments.
-Please either remove
+Please either remove the

 It is possible to run eazyBI report queries in a separate JVM process.
 Please read more about the Child process option if you would like to enable it.